TENS Unit For TMJ: Is It Strong Enough To Relieve Your Pain?

 Because TENS units are not strong enough to provide long-term relief from TMJ pain, medical professionals cannot typically bill insurance companies for using this type of intervention.
 Therefore, if you want to relieve TMJ pain through a TENS unit, you may need to pay for it out of pocket.

-How Neuragenex Approaches Pain Caused By TMJ
+How Relatyv Approaches Pain Caused By TMJ

-Here at Neuragenex, we take a Neurofunctional Pain Management approach to treat TMJ.
+Here at Relatyv, we take a Neurofunctional Pain Management approach to treat TMJ.
 As such, we apply various treatments to help address the root cause of TMJ, not just the symptoms.
 We also use non-opioid, non-chiropractic, drug-free, non-invasive treatment solutions.

 As a result, we can help TMJ patients to find long-term relief from their chronic pain without resorting to any risky treatments.